 Anencephaly is a severe birth defect in which a fetus develops without major parts of the brain, such as the cerebrum and cerebellum, as well as a significant portion of the skull.
+It is a type of neural tube defect (NTD) that occurs during the first month of pregnancy, often before a woman knows she is pregnant.
 Unfortunately, anencephaly is always fatal: the baby cannot survive long after birth.
 Anencephaly differs from Acrania, a rare malformation where the skull is partially or completely absent, but there is a normal or near-normal brain, typically covered only by a thin layer of membrane.